-- Metra One-Way and Round Trip Plus Tickets are good for 90 days from purchase
+- Metra One-Way Tickets are good for 14 days from purchase

-- Metra Ten-Ride Tickets are good for a year from purchase
+- Metra Ten-Ride Tickets are good for 90 days from purchase

 - Metra Monthly Tickets are good from the first day of the calendar month until noon of the first business day of the following calendar month

 Can I use the app to buy Metra mobile tickets without creating a Ventra account?